1. What is the African News Innovation Challenge?

 27. Where do I send my entry?

 The application process is online.
-Please apply here, on this site.
+Please apply here, on the ANIC portal.

 28. Where should my project take place?